-(Qualification for Corporate Auditors and Nominating Procedure)
+(Qualification for Audit & Supervisory Board Members and Nominating Procedure)

-1. The Company's corporate auditors shall be persons having superior character, discernment, capabilities, and considerable experience as well as high ethical standards.
-At least one corporate auditor of the Company shall be a person with appropriate knowledge of finance and accounting.

-- 2. In selecting corporate auditor candidates, the Company makes judgments chiefly on the basis of personal character, without regard to gender, age, nationality, or other attributes, but also considers diversity. - 3.
-To ensure fairness and transparency, the Board of Directors determines corporate auditor (including substitute corporate auditor) candidates following deliberation by the Nomination and Compensation Advisory Committee provided for in Article 12 of these Guidelines after obtaining the consent of the Board of Corporate Auditors.
+- 1. The Company's audit & supervisory board members shall be persons having superior character, discernment, capabilities, considerable experience and high ethical standards as well as necessary knowledge of finance, accounting and the law.
+At least one audit & supervisory board member of the Company shall be a person with sufficient knowledge of finance and accounting. - 2.
+In appointing audit & supervisory board member candidates, the Company makes judgments chiefly on the basis of personal character, without regard to gender, age, nationality, or other attributes, but also considers diversity. - 3.
+To ensure fairness and transparency, the Board of Directors determines audit & supervisory board member (including substitute audit & supervisory board member) candidates following deliberation by the Nomination and Compensation Advisory Committee provided for in Article 12 of these Guidelines after obtaining the consent of the audit & supervisory board.